dshaterzadeh/BuildingData/README.md

 ### Basic Workflow
 1. Run `./buildclip.sh` (development mode)
 2. Open http://localhost:5173
-3. Draw a polygon on the map
+3. Draw one or more polygons on the map
 4. Configure estimation settings (optional)
 5. View building data and population estimates
-6. Filter by categories and/or metrics as needed
+6. Use filter drawer to filter by categories and/or metrics
 7. Export data in desired format

+### Multiple Polygon Workflow
+1. Draw first polygon and wait for data processing
+2. Draw additional polygons - each processes independently
+3. Use polygon dropdown to manage drawn areas
+4. Hover over polygon names to highlight them on map
+5. Remove individual polygons as needed
+6. All building data accumulates and merges automatically

 ### Population Estimation Example
 - Building: 750 m² footprint × 6 floors = 4,500 m² total area